An exotic calculus of Berezin-Toeplitz operators: Applications of the Exotic Calculus

 \subsection{Functional Calculus}

 Here we present functional calculus of Toeplitz operators using the Helffer-Sj\"ostrand formula.
-This proof is adapted from results on functional calculus of pseudo-differential operators presented by Dimassi and Sj\"ostrand in \citep[Chapter 8]{Dimassi}.
+For symbols bounded uniformly in $N$, this result is proven in \cite[Proposition 12]{Charles}.
+Our proof is adapted from results on functional calculus of pseudo-differential operators with symbols in similarly defined symbol classes presented by Dimassi and Sj\"ostrand in \cite[Chapter 8]{Dimassi}.